Juiced Bikes - RipCurrent vs. Rad Power Bikes - Rad Rover

 The Torque Sensor pedal assist used on the RipCurrent can sense your exact pedal force and amplify your power in real time.
 The harder you push on the pedals, the more assist you will get from the motor.
-The basic Cadence pedal assist used on the Rad Rover just “turns on” the motor at a preset speed the moment you turn the pedal.
+The basic cadence pedal assists used on the Rad Rover just “turn on” the motor at a preset speed the moment you turn the pedal.

 Here are the detailed differences and why you will want the Torque Sensor on your next e-bike.

 Cadence Assist is the most simple type of pedal assist.
-This uses magnetic disc to detect when you are pedaling and the motor turns on and when you stop pedaling the motor will turn off.
-This type of pedal assist is found on most all entry level e-bikes.
+This uses a magnetic disc to detect when you are pedaling and the motor turns on and when you stop pedaling the motor will turn off.
+This type of pedal assist is found on almost all entry-level e-bikes.

 To sum it up: